poseidon-framework/poseidon-framework.github.io/janno_details.md

 - `diploid`: No random read selection
 - `haploid`: Random read selection to produce pseudo-haploid data

-The column `Data_Preparation_Pipeline_URL` should finally store an URL that links to a complete and human-readable description of the computational pipeline (for example a specific configuration for nf-core/eager [Fellows Yates et al. 2021](https://doi.org/10.7717/peerj.10947)) by which the sample data was processed.
+The column `Data_Preparation_Pipeline_URL` should finally store an URL that links to a complete and human-readable description of the computational pipeline (for example a specific configuration for nf-core/eager [@FellowsYates2021](https://doi.org/10.7717/peerj.10947)) by which the sample data was processed.

 #### Data yield